 We have decided to cut back on grooming this year.
 Only Mainline and #6 will be groomed as in past years.
 In addition, we’ll be doing some “light” grooming on Woodside, Serenity, Locomotion, and Heifer Pasture as well.

 The entire network of trails is open to fat bikes, skiers, snowshoers and walkers.
 No trail pass is required for winter use this year – trail passes will return in spring for mountain biking.

 Although trail passes are hibernating for the winter, Millstone Trails still must cover the expenses of grooming, plowing, and trailwork.
 Please consider making a donation to your favorite central Vermont multi-use, four season, spectacularly scenic, fantastically friendly trail network.

 Questions, e-mail us at MillstoneTrailsVermont@gmail.com or call us (802) 277-0144.

 Amazing scenery, exceptional trails, natural air conditioning… We’ve got a list of great reasons why Millstone Trails offers an experience that is truly special.

 Millstone Hill is uniquely situated in the geographic center of Vermont’s best trail networks and is the perfect choice to base your Vermont Mountain Biking experience.

 For those looking for that quintessential Vermont Experience, Central Vermont is an ideal destination.
 The Twin Cities of Barre and Montpelier, Vermont’s state capital, offer many lodging, restaurant and cultural experiences.

-The Boston Globe, Vermont Magazine, Vermont Life… New England is raving about Millstone Trails.
+The Boston Globe, Vermont Magazine, Vermont Life… People are raving about Millstone Trails.